IHE/ITI.MHD/README.md

 1. canonical url -- should we include realm in the URI like hl7?
 1. why do we need to add .fhir at the end of all profile id?
-1. handle persistent section numbers and references.
-Today I left in original numbers most of the time.
-Today I only changed a few to markdown links for experimentation.

 ## Test